 Wage and Hour Division, Department of Labor.

-The Department of Labor, as part of its continuing effort to reduce paperwork and respondent burden, conducts a preclearance consultation program to provide the general public and Federal agencies with an opportunity to comment on proposed and/or continuing collections of information in accordance with the Paperwork Reduction Act of 1995 (PRA95).
-This program helps to ensure that requested data can be provided in the desired format, reporting burden (time and financial resources) is minimized, collection instruments are clearly understood, and the impact of collection requirements on respondents can be properly assessed.
-Currently, the Wage and Hour Division is soliciting comments concerning its proposal to extend Office of Management and Budget (OMB) approval of the Information Collection: Requirements of a Bona Fide Thrift or Savings Plan and Requirements of a Bona Fide Profit-Sharing Plan or Trust.
-A copy of the proposed information request may be obtained by contacting the office listed below in the FOR FURTHER INFORMATION CONTACT section of this Notice.
+The Department of Labor (Department), as part of its continuing effort to reduce paperwork and respondent burden, conducts a preclearance consultation program to provide the general public and federal agencies with an opportunity to comment on proposed and/or continuing collections of information in accordance with the Paperwork Reduction Act of 1995.
+This program helps to ensure that requested data can be provided in the desired format, reporting burden (time and financial Start Printed Page 68935resources) is minimized, collection instruments are clearly understood, and the impact of collection requirements on respondents can be properly assessed.
+Currently, the Wage and Hour Division is soliciting comments concerning the revision to Office of Management and Budget approval of the Information Collections: Requirements of a Bona Fide Thrift or Savings Plan and Requirements of a Bona Fide Profit-Sharing Plan or Trust.
+A copy of the proposed information collection request can be obtained by contacting the office listed below in the FOR FURTHER INFORMATION CONTACT section of this Notice.

-Written comments must be submitted to the office listed in the ADDRESSES section below on or before July 24, 2017.
+Written comments must be submitted to the office listed in the addresses section below on or before December 29, 2020.

-You may submit comments identified by Control Number 1235-0013, by either one of the following methods: Email: WHDPRAComments@dol.gov;
+You may submit comments, identified by Control Number 1235-0013, by either one of the following methods:

 Start Further Info

 FOR FURTHER INFORMATION CONTACT: